 It is sometimes necessary for the Embassy to verify documents submitted by an applicant with the appropriate authorities (e.g., Diplôme d’Etat, Attestation de Réussite, adoption judgement).
 In such cases, processing time may be longer than normal.

 The Department of State will use the U.S. Department of Labor’s (DOL) O*Net OnLine database to determine qualifying work experience.
 The O*Net OnLine database categorizes job experience into five “job zones.”
-While the DOL website lists many occupations, not all occupations qualify for the DV program.
-To qualify for a DV on the basis of your work experience, you must have, within the past five years, two years of experience in an occupation classified in a Specific Vocational Preparation (SVP) range of 7.0 or higher.
+While the DOL website lists many occupations, not all are eligible for the DV program.
+To qualify for a DV based on your work experience, you must have – within the past five years – two years of experience in an occupation classified in a Specific Vocational Preparation (SVP) range of 7.0 or higher.

-We encourage you to prepare and submit your own entry, but you may have someone submit the entry for you.
-Regardless of whether you submit your own entry, or an attorney, friend, relative, or someone else submits it on your behalf, only one entry may be submitted in your name.
-You, as the entrant, are responsible for ensuring that information in the entry is correct and complete; entries that are not correct or complete may be disqualified.
-Entrants should keep their own confirmation number so that they are able to independently check the status of their entry using Entrant Status Check at https://dvprogram.state.gov/.
-Entrants should use their own email account to enter the E-DV submission.
+We encourage you to prepare and submit your own entry.
+Regardless of whether you submit your own entry, or an attorney, friend, relative, or someone else does it on your behalf, only one entry may be submitted in your name.
+As the entrant, you are responsible for ensuring that the information in the entry is correct and complete.
+Entries that are not correct or complete may be disqualified.
+Entrants should keep their own confirmation number so that they can independently check the status of their entry using Entrant Status Check at https://dvprogram.state.gov/.
+Entrants should use their own email accounts to enter the E-DV submission.

-The confirmation number is the only way to check whether an entry has been selected and to obtain visa application and appointment information, if selected.
+The confirmation number is the only way to check whether an entry has been selected and to obtain visa application and appointment information if selected.
 The unique confirmation number helps to protect DV entrants against fraud, malfeasance, and problems with the mail.
-Unscrupulous visa facilitators have been known to assist entrants with their entries, retain the confirmation page, and then demand more money in exchange for information on the entry.
+Unscrupulous visa facilitators have been known to assist entrants with their entries, retain the confirmation page and confirmation number, and then demand more money in exchange for information on the entry.
 Entrants can avoid this by ensuring they receive the unique confirmation number at the time of entry.

-- MANY PEOPLE ENTER INTO FAKE MARRIAGES IN ORDER TO IMMIGRATE TO THE UNITED STATES.
+17. MANY PEOPLE ENGAGE INTO FAKE MARRIAGES IN ORDER TO IMMIGRATE TO THE UNITED STATES.
 WHAT ARE THE MEASURES THE EMBASSY HAS PUT IN PLACE TO COUNTER THIS FRAUD?

-The Embassy is aware that applicants may enter into fake marriages (des marriages blancs) in order to obtain an immigration benefit.
-During your interview, it will be your responsibility to prove to the consular officer that you are in a bona fide relationship and not a fake marriage.
+The Embassy is aware that applicants may engage into fake marriages to obtain a Diversity Visa.
+During the visa interview, it is your responsibility to demonstrate that you are in a bona fide relationship and not a fake marriage.
 If the consular officer is not convinced, your visa will not be granted.

-Due to US immigration laws, it is possible that children close to the age of 21 at the time of entering the DV program may not be qualified for a visa by the time the family interviews at the Embassy.
-If one of your children is close to turning 21, please contact DVKinshasa@state.gov to request more information.
+Due to US immigration laws, children close to age 21 at the time of the DV program entry submission might not be eligible for a visa by the time the family attends the visa interview at the Embassy.